NLF and PAVN strategy, organization and structure: Dominant role of Northern based Lao Dong (communist) party

 The elaborate Communist command structure was supervised by multiple directorates and divided South Vietnam into operational zones.

 Given the Communist Party's dominance over all spheres of Northern Vietnamese society, including the military struggle, it is impossible to understand NLF/PAVN organization, strategy and tactics without detailing party involvement.
 The bulk of the VC/NLF were initially southerners, with some distinctive southern issues and sensibilities.
 Nevertheless, the VC/NLF was clearly a creature of the Northern Lao Dong Party which manipulated and controlled it -furnishing it with supplies, weaponry and trained cadres, including regular PAVN troops posing as "local" fighters.

 Hanoi also organized the Southern Communist party, the People's Revolutionary Party (PRP) in 1962, to mobilize communist party membership among southerners, and COSVN, Central Office for Southern Vietnam, which controlled a substantial range of military activity.
 While a measure of decentralization was necessary to pursue the conflict locally, the PRP, and COVSN, answered ultimately to their Northern handlers.
 The PAVN likewise was controlled by the PAVN High Command, which answered to the Lao Dong, with party committees and representatives supervising and monitoring all echelons.
 As the war progressed, southern influence weakened, and the northern grip, both military and politically via the Lao Dong Party, was strengthened.
 This development was lamented by some former VC personnel who were forced off the stage by the northerners.

-Operating through the PRP personnel, northern cadres and COSVN, and manipulating a variety of front groups, the communist leadership in the North forged a formidable weapon in both the military and propaganda spheres, garnering some support, both in South Vietnam and internationally from sympathetic Westerners.
-Heavily reliant on Chinese and Soviet sponsors for much of their manufactured weapons, the Northern regime played both these communist giants against each other in the service of its own ends.
-This ruthless, skillful and tenacious leadership was to achieve final triumph after almost two decades of war.
+Operating through the PRP, northern cadres, COSVN, and various front groups, communist leadership in Hanoi developed military and propaganda capabilities, gaining support within South Vietnam and internationally.
+Though heavily reliant on the Soviet Union and China for arms and equipment, North Vietnam maintained strategic autonomy by balancing its relationships with both major communist powers.
+This leadership ultimately secured victory in 1975 following nearly two decades of conflict.